-Descriptive statistics are provided of the average student score for each domain, as well as the overall average, for the College participating within this assessment.
+Descriptive statistics are provided of the average student score for each domain, as well as the overall average, for the College of Humanities and Social Sciences and its Departments participating within this assessment.
 A full break down of College-level data can be found in Table 2.
+A breakdown of Department-level data can be found in Table 3.